HMS Nelson (1876): Design and description

 The Nelson-class ships were designed as enlarged and improved versions of HMS Shannon to counter the threat of enemy armoured ships encountered abroad.
 The ships had a length between perpendiculars of 280 ft, a beam of 60 ft and a deep draught of 25 ft 9 in.
 Nelson displaced 7473 LT, almost 2000 LT more than Shannon.
 The steel-hulled ships were fitted with a ram and their crew numbered approximately 560 officers and other ranks.

 The ship had a pair of three-cylinder, inverted compound steam engines, each driving a single propeller, using steam provided by 10 oval boilers.
 The engines produced 6624 ihp and Nelson reached her designed speed of 14 kn on her sea trials.
 The Nelson-class ships carried a maximum of 1150 LT of coal which gave them an economical range of 5000 nmi at a speed of 12.5 kn.
 They were barque-rigged with three masts.

 Construction and career

 HMS Nelson, named after Vice-Admiral Horatio Nelson, was laid down by John Elder & Co. in Govan, Scotland on 2 November 1874, launched on 4 November 1876, and completed in July 1881.
 She sailed for the Australia Station after commissioning and became the flagship there in 1885.
 She remained on station until returning home in January 1889 for a lengthy refit.
 The ship then became guardship at Portsmouth in October 1891 and was placed in fleet reserve in November 1894.
 Nelson was degraded to dockyard reserve in April 1901 and hulked seven months later as a training ship for stokers.
-Commander Harry Stileman was appointed in command on 12 June 1902.
+Commander Harry Stileman was appointed in command on 12 June 1902, and succeeded in February 1903 by Commander Price Vaughan Lewes.
 She was sold for scrap in July 1910 for £14,500.